-Due to interactions and mass exchange with other media (i.e. atmosphere, sea-ice, land), the change in the heat and salt content of the surface layer of the ocean is due both to the heat and salt fluxes crossing the sea surface and not linked with F{mass} , the water exchange with the other media, and to the heat and salt content of this water exchange.
-In a forcoming release, these two parts, computed in the surface module (SBC), will included directly in Q{ns} , the surface heat flux and F{salt} , the surface salt flux.
-This change will provide a same forcing formulation for any tracers (including temperature and salinity).
+Due to interactions and mass exchange of water (F{mass}) with other Earth system components (i.e. atmosphere, sea-ice, land), the change in the heat and salt content of the surface layer of the ocean is due both to the heat and salt fluxes crossing the sea surface (not linked with F{mass}) and to the heat and salt content of the mass exchange.

-In the current version, the situation is a little bit more complicated.
 The surface module (sbcmod.F90, see $\S7$) provides the following forcing fields (used on tracers) :

-• Q{ns} , the non solar part of the net surface heat flux that cross the sea surface (difference between the total surface heat flux and the fraction of the short wave flux that penetrates into the water column, see §5.4.2)
+• Q{ns} , the non-solar part of the net surface heat flux that crosses the sea surface (i.e. the difference between the total surface heat flux and the fraction of the short wave flux that penetrates into the water column, see §5.4.2)